Key fights: BJP’s Maneka Gandhi is mired in a tricky triangular contest in Sultanpur

 The Union minister won Pilibhit in 2014.
 But she swapped seats with her son Varun Gandhi as the BJP was reportedly unsure he would get re-elected.

-Amethi and Rae Bareli in Uttar Pradesh are perhaps the best-known Lok Sabha constituencies in Uttar Pradesh.
-Since 1999, these two constituencies have been represented by Congress leaders Sonia Gandhi and Rahul Gandhi, the daugher-in-law and grandson of Indira Gandhi.
+Amethi and Rae Bareli in Uttar Pradesh are perhaps the best-known Lok Sabha constituencies in the state.
+Since 1999, these two constituencies have been represented by Congress leaders Sonia Gandhi and Rahul Gandhi, the daughter-in-law and grandson of Indira Gandhi.

-But another constituency in the state, Pilibhit, has been represented by a seperate branch of the Gandhi dynasty for even longer – Indira Gandhi’s other daughter-in-law, Maneka Gandhi, and the former prime minister’s other grandson Varun Gandhi have held the seat since 1996.
+But another constituency in the state, Pilibhit, has been represented by a separate branch of the Gandhi dynasty for even longer – Indira Gandhi’s other daughter-in-law, Maneka Gandhi, and the former prime minister’s other grandson Varun Gandhi have held the seat since 1996.

 Though Maneka Gandhi won the Pilibhit seat as a member of the Bharatiya Janata Party in 2014, the organisation decided to have her swap seats with her son Varun for the 2019 polls.
-As a result, Varun Gandhi will run from Pilibhit while Maneka Gandhi will contest Sultanpur.
+As a result, Varun Gandhi contested from Pilibhit while Maneka Gandhi stood from Sultanpur.

-The party’s decision is thought to have been made in light of the fact that the elder Gandhi will have a better chance than her son in navigating the triangular contest in Sultanpur.
+The party’s decision is thought to have been made in light of the fact that Maneka Gandhi will have a better chance than her son in navigating the triangular contest in Sultanpur.

 In Pilibhit, Varun Gandhi is facing an easier contest against former MLA Hemraj Verma, fielded by the Samajwadi Party-Bahujan Samaj Party alliance.